lewiscelllabs/mcbo/MANUSCRIPT_FIXES.md

 **Location:** Evaluation section, after describing the 724-sample dataset

+**Add paragraph:**

+To enable reviewer reproduction without access to the private curated dataset, we provide a public demonstration dataset (`data.sample/`) containing three synthetic studies with 10 process runs.
+This sample data is structured to exercise all 8 competency questions and demonstrates the full data ingestion workflow.
+Table X contrasts results between the real curated data and the demonstration data:

 **Demo data statistics** (from `mcbo-stats --data-dir data.sample`):
 ```
 Cell Culture Process Instances: 10